-Allstate is one of the largest insurance companies in the world, receiving six million automobile, property and bodily injury claims a year, totaling approximately $15 billion in payments to customers and claimants.
-It has a great deal of market share in Maryland in automobile insurance and other third party personal injury claims insurance.
+Allstate is one of the largest insurance companies in the world.
+Between automobile, property, and bodily injury claims, they handle six million claims a year.
+Last year, in 2021, Allstate brought in over $50.6 billion in revenue even with the pandemic.
+Allstate has a great deal of market share in Maryland in automobile insurance and other third-party personal injury claims insurance.

 Allstate’s handling of personal injury accident claims in Maryland has led to the conclusion by some victims and lawyers that it is the “worst” insurance company to deal with in handling accident claims.

 Allstate’s reputation is based on several factors.
 They make unreasonable settlement offers to too many victims.
 It is a difficult company to deal with on injury claims.
 Actions have consequences, and word has spread that Allstate does not play fair.

 There was the infamous advice from McKinsey & Co to overhaul its claims practices, using "boxing gloves" as a metaphor to characterize how it should treat third-party claims victims and even their own policyholders who balk at their settlement offers.

 Another piece of advice McKinsey gave, which resonated with claimants after their recommendations were implemented, is to stall claims where the victim does not roll over for settlement.
 This advice was given many years ago, but the core of the message is still being used today by some of their claims adjusters.